dougUCN/STM23Q/README.md

 # STM23

-Basic python library for communications with the STM23 Motor + Drive
+Basic python library for communications with the STM23 Motor + Drive over an ethernet connection

 ## Example usage